 - Costly investments in content delivery networks (CDNs) for video distribution

-- Network congestion as a large number of people simultaneously access an on-demand video or mandatory training video or HR announcement emailed out to all employees
+- Network congestion as a large number of people simultaneously access an on-demand video such as a mandatory training video

 - Slow file transfers in low bandwidth networks, especially for large or lengthy video files as well as video file transfers over external networks or to external parties

 - Geographically dispersed, mobile or remote employees and clients facing long delays while accessing online business video content

 - Lack of video support or reliable video delivery on various user devices, including smartphones and tablets

 VIDIZMO, a Gartner recognized enterprise video content management system, offers businesses a comprehensive solution to all enterprise video streaming (both live and on-demand streaming), storage, management, and distribution challenges in a consolidated video platform.
 For efficient video delivery on all user devices and in all bandwidth conditions.